moderncraft1234/dbwebapp-school/README.md

 ### student project
 ### steps

-*step 1 is to do vagrant up*
+### step 1 install vagrant if you havent already and run vagrant up in the project folder
+### step 2 do vagrant ssh dbwebapp to get into the virtual machine
+### step 3 cd into dbwebapp-school and type ./startup.sh
-*step 2 is to load in the db.sql file to 127.0.0.1:8080 to the import section of phpmyadmin (use root for the username and mysql for the password)*
+### step 4 go to http://localhost:8080 login with the username root and mysql for the password
-*sep 3 run the webserver by typing ./startup.sh*
+### step 5 click on import and click browse and select the db.sql file
+### step 6 go to localhost:8000 to use the webapp else use 127.0.0.1:8000.

+*This project was made in php and this webapplication is supose to be fully secure the web app is not super structured and consistentently coded on that part i will do more work*